ice-github/4MAX_PRO_Marlin_1_1_9/README.md

 ### Calibration

 ## How to use Auto Poweroff
+- To avoid damaging Hotend, must use M109 becore M81
 - M109 R50 //Cooling Hotend to 50c and wait for
 - M81 //power off